 Every year the seasonal flu vaccine programme officially commences early Autumn and is delivered by primary care, the Trust School Nursing Service (in school) and the Trust Health and Social Care Worker (HSCW) flu campaign.
-This year the flu vaccination programme began on 19th September.
+This year the flu vaccination programme began on 19th September 2022 and ended on 31st March 2023.
 Influenza vaccine uptake for the current and previous season has been determined using data extracted from the regional Immunisation Information System developed by the Department of Health (DoH) Digital team; known as the Vaccine Management System (VMS).
 Influenza vaccination was introduced into the VMS in August 2021.

 Caution should be used when considering the 2021-22 and 2022-23 influenza vaccine uptake rates in comparison to previous seasons, due to the introduction of the VMS involving new methods of recording and extracting influenza vaccine data.
+The methods of recording and extracting data from the VMS will be continually revised and updated as new deployments take place.

 Table 4.
-Influenza vaccine uptake rates (Public Programme), 2022-23
+End of Season Influenza vaccine uptake rates (Public Programme), 2022-23